snonux/foo.zone/gemfeed/2021-07-04-the-well-grounded-rubyist.md

 You should learn or try out one new programming language once yearly anyway.
 If you end up not using the new language, that's not a problem.
 You will learn new techniques with each new programming language and this also helps you to improve your overall programming skills even for other languages.
 Also, having some background in a similar programming language makes it reasonably easy to get started.
 Besides that, learning a new programming language is kick-a** fun!

+# The Well-Grounded Rubyist

+> Published at 2021-07-04T10:51:23+01:00

+When I was a Linux System Administrator, I have been programming in Perl for years.
+I still maintain some personal Perl programming projects (e.g. Xerl, guprecords, Loadbars).
+After switching jobs a couple of years ago (becoming a Site Reliability Engineer), I found Ruby (and some Python) widely used there.
+As I wanted to do something new, I decided to give Ruby a go.

+You should learn or try out one new programming language once yearly anyway.
+If you end up not using the new language, that's not a problem.
+You will learn new techniques with each new programming language and this also helps you to improve your overall programming skills even for other languages.
+Also, having some background in a similar programming language makes it reasonably easy to get started.
+Besides that, learning a new programming language is kick-a** fun!

 [![./2021-07-04-the-well-grounded-rubyist/book-cover.jpg](./2021-07-04-the-well-grounded-rubyist/book-cover.jpg)](./2021-07-04-the-well-grounded-rubyist/book-cover.jpg)

 Superficially, Perl seems to have many similarities to Ruby (but, of course, it is entirely different to Perl when you look closer), which pushed me towards Ruby instead of Python.
 I have tried Python a couple of times before, and I managed to write good code, but I never felt satisfied with the language.
 I didn't love the syntax, especially the indentations used; they always confused me.
 I don't dislike Python, but I don't prefer to program in it if I have a choice, especially when there are more propelling alternatives available.
 Personally, it's so much more fun to program in Ruby than in Python.